Los Angeles Struggles to Curb Brazen and Violent Street TakeoversLos Angeles Struggles to Curb Brazen and Violent Street Takeovers

 For Trujillo Pucket, the solution is stronger legislation, along with enforcement, education, and diversion.

 Both Trujillo Puckett’s and Kevitt’s organizations worked with State Sen. Anthony Wiener on SB 961, which the Legislature passed in early September.
 Initial iterations would have required active speed governors, or speed-limiting devices, installed in new cars.
-But after facing opposition, subsequent amendments toned down the language and it would now only require passive governors—essentially a driver warning system.
+But after facing opposition, subsequent amendments toned down the language and it would now require only passive governors—essentially a driver warning system.

 Those reviewing the bill, he said, “were not ready to prioritize the right to life over the right for people to speed so we had to water the bill down to something that was more palatable—a single beep and visual warning when one starts to drive 10 MPH over the speed limit.”